-To conform to this service interaction profile, an approach to integrating two or moreinformation systems must:
+To conform to this service interaction profile, an approach to integrating two or more information systems must:

-- Identify and implement all of the conformance targets listed above in a way consistent with their definitions in the [JRA]WS-SIP June 13 (comparison).doc - Meet all the requirements for each of the targets established in this service interaction profile.
+- Identify and implement all of the conformance targets listed above in a way consistent with their definitions in the [JRA]. - Meet all the requirements for each of the targets established in this service interaction profile.